 I’ve mentioned this before – proper SEO is not about keyword stuffing, it’s about optimising your content properly and cleverly.
-If ‘pink poodles alaska’ cannot be made into a legible sentence, than find keyphrases that CAN be used.
+If ‘pink poodles Alaska’ cannot be made into a legible sentence then find keyphrases that CAN be used.
 Otherwise, keep the tricky ones for headers, not content.

 * Anti-Social Networking

 Twitter has opening up a whole new swarm of aggressive marketers who frantically target users for any remotely related topics.
 Mention your hip pain, and you’ll suddenly be followed by 10 arthritis cure twitterers in the next few hours.
 Who will then DM you, until you block them.
 Not cool!

 For some reason, travel websites seem to be the worst culprits when it comes to OTT advertising.
 Pop-ups, pop-unders, floating ads and just about any other form of annoying and intrusive advertising make it hard to read the content you wanted in the first place, and are often totally untargeted too – making it all the more annoying.

 Tip: if your target audience has to think to figure out what chocolate has to do with a gorilla playing drums, you’re probably doing the conceptual thing a bit wrong.
 It shouldn’t be rocket science, and you can still entertain your audience without confusing them.

 Sponsored advertising is a perfect chance to promote your product and ride on the coat-tails of a popular show.
 Use this chance and make it work, otherwise it’s just another advert in a whole segment of adverts.
 Brands who’ve gotten this right include a headache pill for The Amazing Race, diet breakfast cereal for America’s Next Top Model and pool cleaners for Survivor.